iotaledger/chronicle.rs/chronicle-broker/README.md

 ## Getting Started

 The historical dmp files can be downloaded [here](https://dbfiles.iota.org/?prefix=mainnet/history/).
-The usage example is provided at [examples](../examples/README.md) folder.
+The usage example is provided [here](../examples/README.md).

 ## Supporting the project